 For a brief overview of my work, see my T&L/EHE profile.

 If you would like to learn about applying for our BSEd, Masters, endorsement, EdS, or doctoral programs, please contact T&L’s Academic Services.

-In AU 2016 I teach EDUTL 8610 Second Language Acquisition.
+In SP 2017 I teach EDUTL 8640 Seminar in Foreign Language Education and EDUTL/LING/PSYC 5700 Training in Informal Science Outreach.
 My office hours this semester are Mondays 3 to 4 pm and by appointment.